Why is it that when we think of plumbers, we almost never imagine women plumbers as the first thing that comes to mind?

 The importance of training new hires and knowledge transfer

 In the next ten years, it’s forecasted that three out of every four people in the trades will retire.
 This means a significant number of opportunities will open up in the field–for both men and women.

 Therefore, now is the time to push for even more gender inclusivity in the plumbing industry.
 By purposefully hiring and supporting female plumbers the workforce will only benefit.
-Research has shown that when there are more women in the workplace, people find their work more meaningful.
-They’re also more engaged and passionate about their trade.
+Research has shown that when there are more women in the workplace, these benefits follow:

 Although they make up a much smaller percentage, women have been crushing stereotypes associated with being female plumbers for decades.
 Starting with Lillian Baumbach who had the highest grades when earning her master’s license to Adrienne Bennett who persevered against all odds, women have proven themselves to be qualified and competent plumbers.